tiffanyqi/mp-onboarding/README.md

 ## Notes
 - The content of this guide was taken completely from the Master Onboarding Guide.
 I've also added some of my own content, and am totally open to editing or updating the content of the various trainings.
 Feel free to make a PR!
-- Questions?
+- Questions or feedback?
 Contact Tiffany.

-# Onboarding V1
+# Onboarding V2 TODOs:
-## Features
+## Features and major overhauls
-- [x] Render the correct objective and milestone of current week
-- [x] Render calendar events
-- [x] Flip between different days and weeks of training
-- [x] Check milestones
-- [x] Connect event with corresponding training
-- [x] Add today's date
-- [x] Add team programmatically
+- [ ] Connect Django Social Auth
+- [ ] Create database (trainings and profile)
+- [ ] Allow managers/mentors to see calendar and milestones of new support engineer
+- [ ] Remove hacky JS (training loads, etc)

 ## Front-end
-- [x] Copy over content, populate reference and getting started
-- [x] Make everything look pretty
-- [x] Make a footer
-- [x] Add final milestones for folks after 4 weeks
-- [x] Upon checkmark, then x out
-- [X] When click on a nav link, move a little down

-## "Back-end"
-- [x] Establish a count for the current week
-- [x] Integrate with GCalendar API
-- [x] Integrate with Google Plus API
-- [x] Figure out how static files can extend to template
-- [x] Better way to search for trainings
-- [x] Figure out why not all the trainings are coming in
-- [x] Show static files
+- [ ] Grab the link of the training
+- [ ] Add favicon
-- [x] Get it live
+- [ ] Get tips
-- [x] Connect to Google in production

 ## Mixpanel
-- [x] Add track call for when user clicks on button or views a page
-- [x] Add track call for when user opens a training or clicks on an external link
-- [x] Add track call for when user completes a milestone
-- [x] Set super property for today
-- [x] Register super and set people property for total milestones completed (incremental)
 - [ ] Register super and set people property for number of page views (incremental)
 - [ ] Alias and identify properly

-- [x] Create people profile
+# Versions
+## v1.0 - 02.16.2017
+First version!
+- Render the correct objective and milestone of current week
+- Render calendar events
+- Flip between different days and weeks of training
+- Check milestones
+- Connect event with corresponding training
+- Add today's date
+- Add team programmatically

-# Onboarding V2:
+# Onboarding V3
+## Features
+- [ ] Add notes to training docs
+- [ ] Generalize trainings for all company
+- [ ] Add history of Support

 ## Front-end
 - [ ] Make everything look prettier
 - [ ] Better content (milestones/objectives currently [here](https://docs.google.com/document/d/1LieLqdeWJGS1qPixCpKvHEIf53ND916PbkI_D3Itu8A/edit?ts=585c12a7))
 - [ ] Use angular
-- [ ] Convert popups to true links?
-- [ ] Get tips
-- [ ] Add favicon

-## Features
-- [ ] Allow managers/mentors to see calendar and milestones of new support engineer
-- [ ] Sign up flow
-- [ ] Add notes to training docs
-- [ ] Generalize trainings for all company
-- [ ] Add history of Support

 ## Back-end
 - [ ] Cleaner code
 - [ ] Optimize JS and cache loaded events
 - [ ] Consolidate constants.py and trainings.csv
-- [ ] Move client-side calendar to actually back-end
+- [ ] Move client-side calendar to actually back-end (?)
-- [ ] Programmatically find start-date
+- [ ] Programmatically find start-date (?)
 - [ ] Establish security